WPManageNinja/wpsocialninja-docs/guide/facebook-feed/how-to-customize-facebook-feed-with-wp-social-ninja.md

 _Display Author Photo_

 For demonstration purposes, we have kept the button enabled.
-However, if you don’t want to display it on your website,turn off the button.
+However, if you don't want to display it on your website, turn off the button.

 ### Display Author Name